1925–26 NHL season: Highlights

 The first regular-season game at Madison Square Garden between the Montreal Canadiens and the expansion New York Americans was a big event.
 Opening ceremonies included performances by the Governor General's Body Guard Band of Toronto and the United States Military Band from West Point, displays of 'fancy skating', a miniature game between the team's mascots and the opening faceoff was made by New York Mayor John F. Hylan and Tex Rickard.
 The attendance was 19,000 and the ticket prices ranged from $1.50 to $11.50.
 Gate receipts were donated to the Neurological Society of New York.
 Montreal won the game, officiated by Cooper Smeaton 3–1, and were awarded the new Prince of Wales Trophy.
 (The Trophy would subsequently be given as an award to the NHL playoff champions.)

-One innovation brought in by the new Rangers was the painting of the ice white.
+One innovation brought in was the painting of the ice white.
 After a half-inch of ice was frozen, it was painted white, and another inch of ice was frozen on top.